abisummers/abisummers.github.io/src/content/guide/annual-events-in-paris.md

 ### Nuit Blanche (June)

 Nuit Blanche literally translates to _white night_ which is an annual cultural event where many activities happen throughout the night from museums with extended opening hours to street performers.
 Created in Paris in 2002, it is now celebrated in cities across France and across the world.

+### Paris est Ludique (June/July)

+Translates to _Paris is playful_ is a two days event centred around board games!
+Here you'll find all different types of games where you'll get to try them - there's games for everyone!
+Some games can last 10 minutes, other can last hours!
+At each stall, you'll find someone who is able to explain the rules, which is a much nicer way to learn a game than to read a rule book.
+I play quite a lot of board games, and always discover something new - usually I end up buying something too.
+The 2024 edition was cancelled due to the Olympic preparations so expect 2025 to be back with an extra special feel!

 ### Days Off Festival (June/July)